 By an agreement in 2008, the national social partners changed the organisation’s mission and name.
 Since then, it has been called the Central Government Social Partners’ Council or, in short, the Social Partners’ Council (Rådet för partsgemensamt stöd inom det statliga avtalsområdet or Partsrådet) and its mission is to provide support to the local social partners’ implementation of core aspects of the collective agreements reached by the national social partners.

 According to a collective agreement, the Social Partners’ Council is financed by contributions from the central government agencies.
-These contributions are a small percentage of the monthly wage costs.
+These contributions are a small percentage, 0,055 percent, of the monthly wage costs.
 Money that is not expended is funded and used by the council later.

 The board is in charge of strategic issues with a focus on overall analysis, the establishment of working areas, targets and alignment questions, and the follow-up and evaluation of the council’s activities.
 According to the statutes, consensus is needed from the social partners for all council decisions.

 The board of the Social Partners’ Council appoints a joint steering group for each working area.
-Project staff are hired as consultants or seconded from the social partners.
+Operating staff is usually hired as consultants or seconded from the social partners.

 There is also a national assembly (Representantskapet) of 30 members, half of them from the employer side and half representing the unions, that provides general direction to the board.
 The assembly also approves the annual financial report, serves as forum for sharing council information, and is an arena for dialogue and operational intelligence.